Studio Philosophy, Values, and approach

 Everyone is a musician

-I believe that every student, regardless of age and background, will learn to play the piano in a way that is realistic for and meaningful to them.
+I believe that with consistent effort and practice, every student can learn to play the piano in a way that is realistic for and meaningful to them.
+There is no threshold at which one “becomes” a musician or “earns” the title of musician; we are all born musical.

 Music for Music’s Sake

 Research shows that learning music aids in language development, spatial-temporal skills, and can increase test scores.
-In addition to the academic benefits of music education, I believe that music is worthy of being pursued simply for its inherent beauty.
+While I celebrate the extramusical benefits of learning to play the piano, I also believe that music is worthy of being pursued simply for its own sake.
+Making music is fundamentally human—not a means to an end.

 Relationships and Trust are Key

 An engaging, pedagogically sound repertoire that speaks to the individual student plays a major role in a student's ongoing interest in music.
-I use method books as a general guide, but supplement heavily from diverse sources to create a repertoire-rich environment.
+I use method books as a general guide, but supplement heavily from diverse sources to create a rich, optimally challenging musical environment.

 The parent’s role is crucial